 There are a lot of steps to buying a house, and while they are all important, some are just more valuable than others.
 Writing an earnest money check, for example, is necessary, but it doesn’t do much for you as a buyer.
 A home inspection, on the other hand, can be extremely valuable, potentially helping you save money when you negotiate the home price or keeping you from buying a total lemon.
 But to get the most value out of your home inspection, you need to ask the right questions.

 When vetting a potential home inspector, there are a few key questions that can reveal whether you’re getting a seasoned expert or an inexperienced novice.
 To find a true pro who will bring value to your home inspection, ask these questions:

 1. What will you be checking and what will you not be checking?

 A home inspector who knows what they’re doing should give you a long list of things, including the foundation, roof, windows, doors and anything else they can investigate with a visual inspection.
 This shows they will be thorough and are less likely to miss something that could help you negotiate the home price.

-Likewise, there are things they can’t check, for example, electrical hidden behind walls.
+Likewise, there are things they can’t check, for example, electrical hidden behind walls, that would require the expertise of a professional like this Kitchener electrician.
 So, if a home inspector over-promises and says they are willing to remove drywall, they either don’t know the law or are just saying anything to try to get your business.

 2. How long does a home inspection take?